 Avoid plastic in water by harvesting the rain

-Avoid plastic in water by harvesting the rain and then store it underground where it will be kept very cold.
+Avoid plastic in water by harvesting the rain and then storing it underground where it will be kept very cold.

 Newsletter